Back to Blog

 In DNS, TTL is different.
 It's a time value in seconds that tells resolvers how long to cache a DNS record before querying authoritative servers again.
 An A record with TTL 3600 can be cached for one hour.
 A record with TTL 300 expires after five minutes and is re-fetched more frequently.

-Here's the thing — TTL is a ceiling, not a guarantee.
+TTL is a ceiling, not a guarantee.
 Resolvers must respect TTLs and not cache longer than specified.
-But negative caching (caching of NXDOMAIN responses) has its own TTL, and some resolvers have minimum TTL floors below which they won't cache for shorter periods even if you request it.
+But negative caching (caching of NXDOMAIN responses) has its own TTL, and some resolvers have minimum TTL floors — they won't honour anything shorter than 30 seconds even if you request it.

 Choosing DNS TTL Values